NSW SWMS Requirements: SafeWork NSW Guide

 Website:Visit →

-Get New South Wales-Compliant SWMS Documentation
+Get New South Wales WHS-Aligned SWMS Documentation

-Join 2,000+ Protected Businesses →NSW Work Health & Safety Framework 2024
+Trusted by 2,000+ BuildersNSW Work Health & Safety Framework 2024

 New South Wales implements the Model Work Health and Safety laws through the Work Health and Safety Act 2011 (NSW) and Work Health and Safety Regulation 2017.
 SafeWork NSW is the state regulator responsible for workplace safety compliance, enforcement, and support services across all NSW industries.